a-tabaza/genai_interview_questions/README.md

 - [Systematically improving RAG applications](https://www.youtube.com/watch?v=RrDBV6odPKo)

 ### How do you achieve fast search in large scale systems?
-Achieving fast searching involved optimizing the indexing and retrieval process, which takes non-trivial engineering effort, the following are some examples of the current landscape in the field of search and retrieval optimization:
+Achieving fast searching involves optimizing the indexing and retrieval process, which takes non-trivial engineering effort, the following are some examples of the current landscape in the field of search and retrieval optimization:
 - [Binary Quantization - Vector Search, 40x Faster](https://qdrant.tech/articles/binary-quantization/)
 - [Matryoshka 🤝 Binary vectors: Slash vector search costs with Vespa](https://blog.vespa.ai/combining-matryoshka-with-binary-quantization-using-embedder/)
 - [Binary and Scalar Embedding Quantization for Significantly Faster & Cheaper Retrieval](https://huggingface.co/blog/embedding-quantization)